 Thursday: Island of Hvar–Island of Brač

 Today we will sail around the north-western tip of the island of Hvar, heading to Stari Grad, the oldest settlement on the island.
-Stari Grad (Croatian – old town), once called “Pharos”, used to be the capital of the island, but has lost its leading position centuries ago to the town of Hvar.
+Stari Grad (translated: old town), once called “Pharos”, used to be the capital of the island.
 Even today well-preserved monuments bear witness of the splendour of times past, like the Palace of Hektorović.
-Stari Grad has, however, kept its role as the centre of viticulture and every year at the end of September, you may see long queues outside the wineries, when growers deliver their grapes.
+Stari Grad has, however, kept its role as the centre of viticulture.
 Our today’s bike tour will lead us to Jelsa, a picturesque place, located at a distance of approx. 22 km from Stari Grad.
 After a break, we will ride all the way back to Stari Grad, where we will get back on board.
 Afterwards we will set off for a nearby bay to have lunch and to enjoy a refreshing swim in the crystal-clear sea, before we continue our cruise to the island of Brač.
-In the afternoon, we will visit the town of Bol, known for the most famous beach in Croatia – Zlatni Rat (the “Golden Horn”) – which extends approx. 300 m into the sea.
-It is a natural phenomenon, because the tip of the beach is constantly changing its direction with the ocean currents, and every few years – during the rare winter storms – the beach is entirely washed away; anyhow, two or three days later it will reappear in all its glory!
+We will visit the town of Bol, known for the most famous beach in Croatia – Zlatni Rat (the “Golden Horn”) – which extends approx. 300 m into the sea.
+It is a natural phenomenon, because the tip of the beach is constantly changing its direction with the ocean currents.
 Take the opportunity to enjoy dinner in one of the cozy restaurants in Bol.
 Overnight stay in the small port of Bol.

 Friday: Island of Brač–Trogir